Note: If you have issues or questions please ask in our KerberosSDR forum. We also post updates in the forum.

 cd kerberossdr sh setup_init.sh

 (Optional if you are using an SBC and/or intend to use the web interface features).
 Using a text editor like gedit or nano, edit the IP address parameter in run.sh, and set it to your machines IP address.
 On SBCs you may also wish to enable the lines in run.sh that enable the "performance" CPU mode to reduce the likelihood of CPU throttling.
-On a Pi 3 or other SBC that shares Ethernet/WiFi and USB bandwidth please also enable the wondershaper lines, to ensure the USB bandwidth is sufficient.
+On a Pi 3 or other SBC that shares Ethernet/WiFi and USB bandwidth please also enable the wondershaper lines, to ensure the USB bandwidth is not suffocated by network use.

 Now you can run the software by typing: